rarimo/unforgettable-sdk/packages/react/README.md

-# Unforgettable SDK React
+# Unforgettable React SDK

-React QR code component for [Unforgettable SDK](https://github.com/rarimo/unforgettable-sdk).
-This package makes it easy to integrate identity verification into your React apps via a scannable QR code, compatible with the Unforgettable.app.
+React QR code component for the [Unforgettable SDK](https://github.com/rarimo/unforgettable-sdk).
+Add identity verification to your React app with a scannable QR code that works with [Unforgettable.app](https://unforgettable.app).

 ## Features